2026-05-01 · Call for Papers

 2026-04-02 · Research writing in Obsidian

-I use Obsidian for almost all my research and fiction writing – research notes on international law, story outlines, draft chapters and now project documentation connected to BLACKBOX.
+I use Obsidian for almost all my research and fiction writing.
 Its bidirectional linking and local‑first philosophy align with my own distrust of cloud silos.
-I set up project vaults of markdown files, organised by topic.
+Obsidian is an opensource note management software, that uses markdown that allows for multiple project vaults, organised by topic.
 The next step is to automate the project log: write entries in Obsidian and push the markdown files to IPFS via GitHub (using Quartz to convert them to html).
 This will hopefully keep the writing experience tied to my habitual environment.
 Actually, the real process starts before I sit down at the laptop: I write the old-fashioned way, away from the distraction of the internet.
 For this I use a ReMarkable tablet (e-ink) which also functions as my e-book reader.
 All my handwritten notes, annotations and chapters can be converted to markdown text and directly imported into Obsidian for final processing.

 2026-04-02 · AI‑assisted development: reflections